Dust beyond the torus: Revealing the mid-infrared heart of local Seyfert ESO 428-G14 with JWST/MIRI: introduction

 Analysis conducted by \citet{Riffel+06} using the Gemini Near-Infrared Spectrograph Integral Field Unit (GNIRS IFU) over the inner 300 pc found that the jet is launched with a slight inclination relative to the galactic plane. \citet{Riffel+06} also identified strong correlations between the flux and kinematics of various emission lines, notably the [\ion{Fe}{II}]1.257~$\mu$m line, and the radio emission, suggesting that the radio jet is responsible in part for the observed outflows.
 This is further supported by spectral analysis on the central $4\arcsec \times 4\arcsec$ region that favours the presence of shocks triggered by the interaction between the radio jet and the interstellar medium (ISM) in driving some of these outflows \citep{May+18,Fabbiano+18a}.

 Recent ALMA CO\,(2-1) observations and modelling \citep{Feruglio+20} revealed the presence of a bar or warped disk, potentially contributing to the Compton-thickness observed in X-rays \citep{Fabbiano+17,Fabbiano+18a,Fabbiano+18b}.
-Additionally, this study detected a bi-polar molecular outflow along similar positional angle (PA) to the radio jet, and at distances $\rm \sim 700\, pc$ from both sides of the nucleus. \citet{Feruglio+20} suggest potential interactions between the AGN wind and material in the galactic disk could lift up CO material from the galactic plane, leading to the observed CO outflow. \\
+Additionally, \citet{Feruglio+20} detected a bi-polar molecular outflow along similar positional angle (PA) to the radio jet, and at distances $\rm \sim 700\, pc$ from both sides of the nucleus. \citet{Feruglio+20} suggest potential interactions between the AGN wind and material in the galactic disk could lift up CO material from the galactic plane, leading to the observed CO outflow. \\

-The structure of our paper is as follows.
+This paper is structured as follows.
 We describe the JWST/MIRI imaging observations and data reduction techniques in Section~\ref{sec:2}.
 Ancillary data used in this study are presented in Section~\ref{sec:archival-data}.
 Our findings are detailed in Section~\ref{sec:3}, followed by a discussion in Section~\ref{sec:4}.
 Finally, we summarise our findings and conclusions in Section~\ref{sec:5}.